-Potential Scholarships (2022-2023):
+Potential Scholarships (2023-2024):

 Scholarships may be awarded each year by the grant-funded Rural Residency Planning and Development Technical Assistance Center (RRPD-TAC) to a limited number of individuals to cover participation time in the learning community and associated costs (e.g., meeting registration, lodging, and transportation) for the 12-month program.
-If available, scholarship funds will be paid directly to the participants.
-Costs incurred above the scholarship amount will be the responsibility of the individual, not the CLC.
+If available, scholarship funds are paid directly to the participants.
+Costs incurred above the scholarship amount are the responsibility of the individual, not the CLC.

-Approved by the Rural Residency CLC Steering Committee, October 11, 2021
+Approved by the Rural Residency CLC Steering Committee, January 10, 2023